mashcode/NYCompost-data/README.md

 * Surveys and polls

 ## Rules of Compost Club
-* Rule 1 keep it close
+* Rule 1 keep it close to home
-* Rule 2 keep it close
+* Rule 2 keep it close to home
 * Rule 3 relationships = trust
 * Rule 4 {measure ~ data ~ truth} #### The Welty Matrix
 * Rule 5 else Rule 4